-103 64 Fed.
+107 64 Fed.
 Reg.
 19586 (21 April 1999), p.
 19605.

-104 Guided Missiles.
+108 Guided Missiles.
 50 U.S.C.
 Chapter 19.

-105 H.R.
+109 H.R.
 Rep. No. 81-158, at 3 (1949).

-does indicate a logical and historical connection between appropriate risk levels for range activities and conventional aircraft.
+logical and historical connection between appropriate risk levels for range activities and conventional aircraft.

 - b.
 EWR 127-1.
 In the past, the USAF requirements explicitly linked the involuntary risk imposed on the public from launches to the risk from conventional aircraft.
 "To provide for the public safety, the Ranges, using a Range Safety Program, shall ensure that the launch and flight of launch vehicles and payloads present no greater risk to the general public than that imposed by the over-flight of conventional aircraft."
 Note that "over-flight" in this context refers to the entire flight.
-The most recent study that quantified the annual risk to the population near Cape Canaveral from potential in-flight aviation accidents included accidents in the cruise and maneuvering phases of flights to and from remote airports, as well as the climb, approach, and descent phases of flight to and from local airports.
-106 - c.
+The most recent study that quantified the annual risk to the population near Cape Canaveral from potential in-flight aviation accidents included accidents in the cruise and maneuvering phases of flights to and from remote airports, as well as the climb, approach, and descent phases of flight to and from local airports.110 - c.
 RCC 323-18, Chapter 3 states that "Any UAV test operation must show a level of risk no greater than that for an operation or test of a piloted aircraft." - d.
-ANSI/AIAA S-061-1998, Section 4.5107 ties public risk to general aviation over-flight.
+ANSI/AIAA S-061-1998, Section 4.5111 ties public risk to general aviation over-flight.
 "During the launch and flight phase of commercial space vehicle operations, the safety risk for the general public should be no more hazardous than that caused by other hazardous human activities (e.g. general aviation over-flight)." - e.
 Prior to establishing regulations aimed at limiting the level of public risk associated with space launch activities, the Commonwealth of Australia funded a study to "develop a risk benchmark which can be used by the Space Licensing and Safety Office for evaluating the risk of casualties to the general public from space launch activities."
-That study concluded "that it is reasonable to use the current collective risk of injuries to the public from aviation as a basis for setting a limit to the collective risk to the public from space launch activities".
-108 a.
+That study concluded "that it is reasonable to use the current collective risk of injuries to the public from space launch activities".112 a.
 While aviation risks can be estimated using empirical data on the number of people seriously injured or killed on the ground, the risks posed by range activities are predictions based on computational models generally fraught with more uncertainty than the empirical data on aviation risks.